math4tots-misc/slumber/xx/README.md

 apologies
 =========

-'real' seems like a bad name for
+'real' seems like a bad name to mean double precision floating point, at least pedagogically, but quite frankly, 'num' is kind of annoying to type.
+I was kind of tempted to use 'int', but I felt it would be even worse to use 'int' to mean double precision floating point.
+'float' is pretty nice to type, and descriptive, but might be confused with single precision floating points.
+I wanted to keep options open.

 maybes